aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

 sensAI's wrappers around scikit-learn classes will use a fixed random seed by default to ensure reproducible results.
+(Notice that in the original notebook implementation, the random forest model did not use a fixed random seed.)

 # Principles Addressed in this Step